 Facilities can be also classified as (a) single-purpose-which are only used for hydroelectricity generation, or (b) multipurpose-which are designed and used for other purposes such as water supply, irrigation, aquaculture, or flood control.
-Hydropower power plants can also be classified on the basis of installed capacity, e.g.15:
+Hydropower power plants can also be classified on the basis of installed capacity as follows:22

-- Very Large: 5,000 10,000 MW, feeding into a large grid; - Large: exceeding 100Mw, and usually feeding into a large grid; - Medium: 15 v- 100MW, usually feeding into a grid; - Small: 1 15 MW, usually feeding into a grid: - Mini: 100 kW 1 MW, either isolated or feeding into a grid: - Micro: 5 Kw 100 kW, usually provides power for a small community or rural industry in remote areas away from the grid, and - Pico: from a few hundred Watts up to 5 kW.
+- Very Large: Exceeding 5,000 MW, feeding into a large grid; - Large: exceeding 100Mw, and usually feeding into a large grid; - Medium: 15 100MW, usually feeding into a grid; - Small: 1 15 MW, usually feeding into a grid; - Mini: 100 kW 1 MW, either isolated or feeding into a grid; - Micro: 5 Kw 100 kW, usually provides power for a small community or rural industry in remote areas away from the grid, and - Pico: from a few hundred Watts up to 5 kW.